Collaborative Specialization in Aging Studies

 Sustainability Studies – MA

-Dr. Mark Skinner, Director, Trent Centre for Aging & Society
+Dr. Sally Chivers, Director, Trent Centre for Aging & Society

-Assist as a co-author with the preparation of publications
+Assisting with or leading the preparation of publications

 Assist in preparing a final report for funding body

 Other related activities at the discretion of the PI

 Skills and Qualifications / Educational Qualifications

 Applicants must have completed all requirements for a PhD.
 The ideal candidate has